GStreamer/gstreamer/markdown/design/memory.md

 A `GstMemory` copy can be made with the `gst_memory_copy()` call.
 Normally, allocators will implement a custom version of this function to make a copy of the same kind of memory as the original one.
 This is what the fallback version of the copy function does, albeit slower than what a custom implementation could do.

 The copy operation is only required to copy the visible range of the memory block.

 ## Share

-A memory region can be shared between `GstMemory` object with the `gst_memory_share()` operation.
+A memory region can be shared between `GstMemory` objects with the `gst_memory_share()` operation.